 Taking on the form of an old woman, Demeter came to Eleusis, near Athens.
 Reaching a shady spot by a well, she sat down and rested out of the sun.
 Presently, the four young daughters of King Celeus; Callidice, Cleisidice, Demo and Callithoe came to the well to draw water.
 Seeing an old woman sitting there alone, they addressed her kindly and asked her who she was and why she sat by herself and did not enter the town where she would be welcomed.

-Demeter told the girls that her name was Doso, and that she came from Crete, having been captured by pirates who brought her to the mainland where she had succeeded in escaping them, and had been wandering ever since.
-She asked the girls if they knew of any house where she could earn her living as nurse, or servant or housekeeper.
+Demeter told the girls that her name was Doso, and that she came from Crete, having been captured by pirates who brought her to the mainland, where she had succeeded in escaping them and had been wandering ever since.
+She asked the girls if they knew of any house where she could earn her living as a nurse, servant or housekeeper.

 Demeter at the Palace of Celeus and Metaneira

 Metaneira was sitting by a pillar in her great hall with her son in her arms.
 When Demeter crossed the threshold, it seemed for a moment that her head reached the lintel and the doorway shimmered with a strange radiance.
 Filled with sudden awe, Metaneira got to her feet and asked the old woman to sit on a brightly draped couch.
 Demeter, however, refused the luxurious seat and remained standing silently until a servant woman Iambe set out a simple jointed stool and placed a sheepskin over it.
 There Demeter consented to sit, wrapped in grief for her abducted daughter, keeping her face veiled, not taking any food or drink.
 Resourceful Iambe was having none of this, however.
 With a volley of obscene jokes and gestures, she finally provoked the distraught goddess into smiling and laughing.
 Demeter then accepted a drink of mint and barley, refusing wine.